 Marvin is our neighborhood school and we love it!
 Our son is in kindergarten and he loves to go to school every single day.
 His teacher is fanstastic Mrs. Brainard and we couldn't be happier with her.
 So glad we didn't choice into another school.

 Marvin Elementary School is a public elementary school in San Diego.
 The principal of Marvin Elementary School is E. Derwae, whose e-mail is email@example.com.
-361 students attend Marvin Elementary School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-15% of the Marvin Elementary School students have "limited English proficiency."
-36% of the 361 students here are paying reduced lunch prices.
+361 students go to Marvin Elementary School and are mostly White, non-Hispanic; Black, non-Hispanic; and Asian.
+11% of the Marvin Elementary School students are "limited in English proficiency."
+27% of the 361 students here are paying reduced lunch prices.
 The student to teacher ratio at Marvin Elementary School is 16:1.
 St. Therese Academy is one of the nearest elementary schools.

 - Computer arts